ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/README.md

 ## Important notes:
 EggNOG appears to give more results than blastKOALA (approx. 3% more K terms).
 Expect to find modules to be slightly more complete than when running the KEGG workflow.
-I do not know whether these additional hits are due to better sensitivity (more true positives), or due less stringency (more false positives).
+I do not know whether these additional hits are due to better sensitivity (more true positives), or due to less stringency (more false positives).

 For now the python script is still undergoing validation.
 My tests show it performs well, but untill more exhaustive tests are done, please perform some validation of your results.
 Until I am more confident of its